 Damages is a legal term that refers to any losses or expenses you incurred as the result of your accident.

 Again, the types of damages you may be eligible to recover will vary depending on your unique losses.
 You will need to assess how the accident and your injuries affected you.
 Did they cause property damage you must now repair?
 Injuries that required hospital stays or extensive rehabilitation?
 Thousands of dollars in missed income from months of recovery?
 You could be eligible to recover these damages, as well as pain and suffering, lost quality of life, and loss of consortium, depending on your case.

 You might need help from an attorney if your accident caused catastrophic injuries, such as disfigurement, scars, amputation, or a permanent disability.
 Traumatic brain injuries and spinal injuries are examples of cases that would benefit from a lawyer’s attention.
 A lawyer can level the playing field between you and a large insurance company.
 Legal representation can also prepare you to take your case to court in pursuit of fair compensation.
 More minor injury claims may be easier to navigate on your own.
-When in doubt, talk a lawyer to see if he or she can help you.
+When in doubt, talk an injury lawyer to see if he or she can help you.

 Yes.
 Many personal injury attorneys will take cases at all stages of the legal process, from the investigation phase to halfway through settlement negotiations with an insurance company.
 Most firms can jump right into an ongoing case, come up with a strong legal strategy, and fight for better results than the client was getting on his/her own.
 Your lawyer may, however, charge different amounts for services depending on how much work he or she must put into the case.